With Roe dead, some fear rollback of LGBTQ and other rights

 "If there is a thought that this could apply elsewhere, you know, they're not going to say it here, and we're just going to have to see," Dupont said.

-Many abortion opponents insist that overturning Roe will not affect access to birth control or LGBTQ rights.
-Other factors could protect those rulings too: The Obergefell decision that legalized same-sex marriage was based on equal protection, and hundreds of thousands of couples have relied on it to wed, a precedent that many courts would be loath to disturb.
+Other factors could protect those rulings on birth control and LGBTQ rights, too.
+The Obergefell decision that legalized same-sex marriage was based on equal protection, and hundreds of thousands of couples have relied on it to wed, a precedent that many courts would be loath to disturb.

-Still, a sharp increase in anti-LGBTQ rhetoric in the U.S. and opposition to some forms of birth control from some quarters on the right have advocates concerned that those rights are vulnerable.
+Still, a sharp increase in anti-LGBTQ rhetoric in the U.S. and opposition to specific kinds of birth control on the right have advocates concerned that those rights are vulnerable.

+Some abortion opponents treat some forms of contraception as forms of abortion, particularly IUDs and emergency birth control such as Plan B, also known as the "morning after" pill.
+Lawmakers in Idaho and Missouri last year discussed banning state funding for emergency contraception, and Idaho prevents public schools or universities from dispersing it.

+"It's all interconnected, because at its base, birth control and abortion are both types of health care that help people have bodily autonomy," said Mara Gandal-Powers, director of birth control access for the National Women's Law Center, which supports abortion rights.
+"I'm very concerned about where this is going to go."

-The court's three most liberal members argued that the majority decision "breaches a core rule-of-law principle, designed to promote constancy in the law" and "places in jeopardy" other rights.
+The Supreme Court's three most liberal members argued that the majority decision "breaches a core rule-of-law principle, designed to promote constancy in the law" and "places in jeopardy" other rights.

 At the White House, President Joe Biden pledged to do everything in his power to defend a woman's right to have an abortion in states where it will be banned.
 He warned that the ruling could undermine rights to contraception and gay marriage: "This is an extreme and dangerous path."

-Note: This story has been corrected to show that Lawrence Gostin's title is faculty director, not director, of the Georgetown Institute.